Have you ever heard of a mushroom that keeps you younger and goes boosts your athletic abilities? Well, you've got one in cordyceps.

-It is recommended to start with 2 mg of cordyceps as the initial dose and continue with the same dose as a maintenance dose if the expected results are achieved.
-Taking 2 mg of cordyceps mushrooms regularly is necessary to receive maximal benefits.
+Start with 2 mg of cordyceps as the initial dose and continue with the same maintenance dose if you achieve the expected results.
+Take the mushroom regularly to receive maximal benefits.

 Cordyceps mushrooms, also known as Himalayan gold, are the most expensive mushrooms in the world.
-They are also widely popular due to their medical benefits, all of which are backed by scientific evidence in the form of animal and in vitro studies.
+They are also widely popular due to their medical benefits.

-The anti-tumor properties of the fungus are currently of the highest interest in the field of medical research as the compound not only prevents cancer growth but also manages the side effects of the treatment of cancer.
+The anti-tumor properties of the fungus are currently of the highest interest in medical research as the compound not only prevents cancer growth but also manages the side effects of cancer treatment.